-Obesity Action Scotland was established in the summer of 2015 to provide clinical leadership and independent advocacy on preventing and reducing overweight and obesity in Scotland.
+Obesity Action Scotland was established in 2015 to provide clinical leadership and independent advocacy on preventing and reducing overweight and obesity in Scotland.
 It is funded by a grant from the Scottish Government and hosted by the Royal College of Physicians and Surgeons of Glasgow on behalf of the Academy of Medical Royal Colleges and Faculties.

 The main aims of the Unit are: